-We first test our reflectance estimation method using m = 13 synthetic images, of size 540×960 , of an object whose geometry is perfectly known (see Figure 5-a).
+We first test our reflectance estimation method using m=13 images, of size 540×960 , of a synthetic object whose geometry is perfectly known (see Figure 5-a).
 Two scenarios are considered:

-- In Figure 6, a purely-Lambertian, piecewise-constant reflectance is mapped onto the surface of the object, which is then illuminated by a "skydome" i.e., an almost diffuse lighting.
+- In Figure 6, a purely-Lambertian, piecewise-constant reflectance is mapped onto the surface of the object, which is then lit under a "sky-dome" i.e., almost diffuse, lighting.
 Shading effects are thus rather limited, hence applying to each image an estimation method which does not use an explicit reflectance model e.g., the cartoon + texture decomposition method from [23], should already provide satisfactory results.
 The reflectance being perfectly piecewise constant, applying sparsity-based intrinsic image decomposition methods such as [14] to each image should also work well. - In Figure 7, a more complicated (non-uniform) reflectance is mapped onto the shirt, the hair is made partly specular, and the diffuse lighting is replaced by a single extended light source, which induces much stronger shading effects.
 It will thus be much harder to remove shading without an explicit reflectance model (cartoon + texture approach), while the single-view image decomposition approach should be non-robust to specularities.

-In both cases, the competing methods [23] and [14] are applied independently to each of the m = 13 images.
+In both cases, the competing methods [23] and [14] are applied independently to each of the m=13 images.
 The estimates are thus not expected to be consistent, which may be problematic if the reflectance maps should be further mapped onto the surface for, e.g., relighting applications.
 On the contrary, our approach simultaneously, and consistently, estimates the m reflectance maps.

-As we dispose of the reflectance ground truth, we can numerically evaluate these results by estimating the root mean square error (RMSE) for each method, over the whole set of m = 13 images.
+As we dispose of the reflectance ground truth, we can numerically evaluate these results by estimating the root mean square error (RMSE) for each method, over the whole set of m=13 images.
 The values are presented in Table 1.
-In order to compare comparable things, the reflectance estimated by each method is scaled, in each channel, by a factor common to the
+In order to compare comparable things, the reflectance estimated by each method is scaled, in each channel, by a factor common to the m=13 reflectance maps, so as to minimize the RMSE.
+This should thus highlight inconsistencies between the reflectance maps.

-Based on the qualitative results from Figures 6 and 7, and the quantitative evaluations shown in Table 1, we can make the following three observations:
+Based on the qualitative results from Figures 6 and 7, and the quantitative ones shown in Table 1, we can make the following three observations:

 1) Considering an explicit image formation model improves cartoon + texture decomposition.
-Actually, the cartoon part from the cartoon + texture decomposition is far less uniform than the reflectance estimated using both other methods.
+Indeed, the "cartoon" part from the cartoon + texture decomposition is far less uniform than the reflectance estimated using both other methods.
 Shading is only blurred, and not really removed.
 This could be improved by augmenting the regularization weight, but the price to pay would be a loss of detail in the parts containing thinner details (as the shirt, in the example of Figure 7).